Grey-Coder/CineBot/README.md

 It’s a great starting point for understanding how to build **Conversational AI** systems that blend natural language understanding, backend logic, and a user-friendly frontend.

+We have this bot in two different languages i.e. English (en) and Bengali (bn).
+This README file is properly calibrated with 'en' version.
 ---

 ##  Architecture